hanna-cwb/smart-pool-system/README.md

 ### 2. Run Sensor/Actuator Scripts

-Run each script individually on Raspberry Pi by executing the following command in seperate terminals on the device.
+Run each script on Raspberry Pi by executing the following command in seperate terminals on the device.
 Ensure that the connection is established and the venv environment is activated.

 ```
 python3 B_Servo_Subscriber.py
 ```

-### 3. Connect Home Assistant
-Set up MQTT integration in Home Assistant and add sensors using MQTT topics published by the scripts.

 ---